Nitesh-Mishra/dog_breed_image_fetcher_App/README.md

 - Update the `deploy_to` and `base_path` variables in the `config/deploy.rb` file.
 - Update the ip address of the server for the `app` and `web` role in `config/deploy/production.rb` file.
 - Update the SSH keys within the `ssh_options` section in the `config/deploy/production.rb` file.
-- Execute the following command to deploy the changes to the server:
+- Execute `cap production deploy` to deploy the changes to the server.
-  - `cap production deploy`